 Green Note: Napa Green is evaluated annually by distributors and associations including the Nordic monopolies (e.g., Systembolaget), LCBO, SAQ, and the Sustainable Wine Roundtable for added recognition and market access for our members.
-While Modern Slavery may not seem relevant to our region, addressing this issue is critically important in international evaluations of our standards.
+While "Modern Slavery" may not seem relevant to our region, addressing this issue is critically important in international evaluations of our standards.
 Modern slavery includes exploitation of workers for commercial gain, and forced labor, among other injustices.
-Particularly if you have an international supply chain or work with vendors across borders, it is important to share and emphasize this commitment and ask if they can share relevant policies and protections against modern slavery.
+Particularly if you have an international supply chain or work with vendors across borders, it is important to share and emphasize this commitment.
+For larger companies with more complex supply chains, consider developing a procurement policy for working with vendors.